Select Page

 2. Your agreement about property settlement was not formalised by Court Orders or a BFA

-If only an informal agreement was reached concerning the property settlement (for example, an oral agreement) either party may apply to the Court for property settlement.
+If only an informal agreement was reached concerning the property settlement (for example, an oral agreement), either party may apply to the Court for a property settlement.

 3. You entered into a BFA but believe there are reasons to have it set aside

-4. You and your ex obtained property orders by consent but circumstances exist which allow a party to appeal those orders
+4. You and your ex obtained property orders by consent, but circumstances exist that allow a party to appeal those orders

 For example, if there was fraud, mistake, fresh evidence, or the absence of jurisdiction which has led to a ‘miscarriage of justice’, it may be possible to appeal the Court Orders and make a fresh application for property settlement, even though it may be out of time.